Four Typical Foods on Chinese New Year

 Fish

-Fish have always been treated as a mascot for their incredible vitality.
-The dish is essential and quite exquisite on New Year’s Eve.
-“To have fish” in the Chinese phrase is a pair of homophones for “abundance”.
-This dish should be left on the dining table, symbolizing prosperity left through next year.
-Steamed fish, braised fish with brown sauce, and fish with chopped peppers, which must keep the head and tail connected, mean good luck from the beginning to the end.
+We always eat fish in our daily life.
+Chinese people serve fish as a symbol of abundance, which is vital dish on New Year’s Eve.
+In China, “To have fish” sounds just like the word of “abundance”.
+We usually leave some fish on the dining table after eating, symbolizing prosperity will remain for next year.
+Steamed fish, braised fish with brown sauce, and fish with chopped peppers, which must keep the head and tail connected, signify good luck from the beginning to the end.
+Tasting authentic local fish dishes can be a memorable part of your China Spring Festival travel experience.

 Cured Meat: preserve the unique feeling